z-open/zerv-core/README.md

 * After calling the login api, a auth code is passed back to the client via https.
 Then client will redirect to app url exposing the auth code.
 It will expire in seconds but still could be stolen.

 * Tokens are communicated via the websocket over https.
 However, token might be stored on the client to allow reconnection in case of refresh.
 If someone could extract the token from the client (would need access the machine or shell), it can be used to make a new connection on a new client which would prevent the original owner to reconnect.

-Solution could be to find a way to confirm that the new connection is issued from the same machine...
-(Ip might not be the best solution, as they are dynamically provided, and public ip is shared by multiple clients on a network.
-Drastic change of ip could be detected (different location))
+Origin of the token could add an extra level of security.

 __Scalling Right__: